Would you prefer the European site?

 Excavators for Rent

-United Rentals offers multiple sizes of excavators for rent, ranging from 21 tons to 25 tons, for multipurpose applications like digging, backfilling, clearing and trenching.
+United Rentals offers multiple sizes of excavators for rent, ranging from 18,000 pounds to 84,000 pounds, for multipurpose applications like digging, backfilling, clearing and trenching.
+Get these exclusive online rates by renting through our website or app.

 For our full list of excavators, view the items below.
 For more information about excavators, visit our resource section.